stockmouton/stockmouton.github.io/articles/inflation.md

 Bubbles appear because the inflation expectation of certain assets become the predominant force transforming itself again into a self-fulfilling prophecy.
 The prices start to increase powered by a succession of human emotions like "the fear of missing out" (FOMO).

-Pure speculators starts to actively hype up the train because they invested on margin (with a loan) and needs a return as soon as possible.
-Their power is accelerated by the fact that they are indeed making money and everyday is a new day when peopled to have invested yesterday.
+Pure speculators start to actively hype up the train because they invested on margin (with a loan) and needs a return as soon as possible.
+Their power is accelerated by the fact that they are indeed making money and every day is a new day when people have invested yesterday.
 Those lucky speculators feel validated and might raise themselves to the guru status arguing that it will keep going up, bringing even more people on the board.
-This keeps on-going until the price is so high that doubt starts to appear among speculators.
+This keeps on going until the price is so high that doubt starts to appear among speculators.
 At this point, it is all about faith.

-<sub>*Sidenote: a funny thing is that those speculators are usually oblivious to their own behaviours.
+<sub>*Sidenote: a funny thing is that those speculators are usually oblivious to their behaviours.
 Some of them will even conduct actual research to prove their point.
-The problem lies in the fact that they are looking for comfirmation bias and not the real truth.
-On top of that, being right is not necessarily the best way to make market in the open market.*</sub>
+The problem lies in the fact that they are looking for confirmation bias and not the real truth.
+On top of that, being right is not necessarily the best way to make a profit in the market.*</sub>

 Interestingly, a bubble is an asset (or set of assets) hyperinflation.
 FUD on that asset increase, volatility increase, risk increase.
 And the usual dynamic of hyperinflation is the result:
 - First, prices increase fast
 - Then, prices way overshoot what could be decent values
 - Then, prices decrease fast which might make prices undershoot decent values too
-- Finally, prices settles to a new satisfying value for the market.
+- Finally, prices settle to a new satisfying value for the market.

-<sub>*Sidenote: What happened with GME is a textbook example.
+<sub>*Sidenote: what happened with GME is a textbook example.
 From a value stock, it went through a bubble period (might still be in as volatility is still high).
-But the future might be even more interesting as it might become a growth stocks if it successfully execute its own transition (A previous example of a successful digital transiton can be seen with [Netflix](https://en.wikipedia.org/wiki/Netflix#History)).* </sub>
+But the future might be even more interesting as it might become a growth stock if it successfully executes its transition (A previous example of a successful digital transition can be seen with [Netflix](https://en.wikipedia.org/wiki/Netflix#History)).* </sub>

 #### From an investment market to a casino
 When the secondary market sees multiple assets getting hyperinflated successively, the stock market can start to look like a casino much more than a market.
-The problem is that the difference between investing and speculation is so little that it can be hard to spot when an investor is investing and when he si speculating.
+The problem is that the difference between investing and speculation is so little that it can be hard to spot when an investor is investing and when he is speculating.
 As long as you bet that a stock will go up, even if you wait 5 years, isn't it a kind of speculation?
-On the other hand, the GME case show taht short term investment can save a company, isn't it a very good investment?
+On the other hand, the GME case shows that short term investment can save a company, isn't it a very good investment?
 I'll let you think about it.

 Anyway, this tends to change drastically the market dynamic.
 People are chasing bubbles just for the sake of it without any other goal than making money.
 The problem is that the real economy is never casino and the market should not be too uncorrelated with the economy.
 Why?
-Because the real economy is like gravity for the market, if it starts to levitate too high above reality, it will grounded back violently and a financial crisis always lead to a real economical crisi because of investors being very sad.
-And now, everybody start to suffers the crisis effect.
+Because the real economy is like gravity for the market, if it starts to levitate too high above reality, it will be grounded back violently and a financial crisis always leads to a real economical crisis because investors start to be very sad.
+And now, everybody starts to suffer the crisis effect.

 We tend to call a market a casino when the amount of risks taken by investors is too damn high!
-You can measure it with the global margin debt (amount borrowed by people to invest in the financial markets).
-The important point here is the acceleration of margin debt: if it increase fast, it is not a good sign as more and more people are risking much more than they have.
+You can measure it with the global margin debt (the amount borrowed by people to invest in the financial markets).
+The important point here is the acceleration of margin debt: if it increases fast, it is not a good sign as more and more people are risking much more than they have.
 You can also feel it when you start to observe many bubbles (~~SPACs 👀~~, ~~NFTs 👀~~) and [investment funds start to get margin called](https://www.nytimes.com/2021/04/03/business/bill-hwang-archegos.html).
-It is also reflected into the bull/bear ratio (weekly poll of investment advisors) which start to be overly positive and tends to see high volatility variation.
+It is also reflected in the bull/bear ratio (weekly poll of investment advisors) which start to be overly positive and tends to see high volatility variation.

-It happens that all of those 3 signals are full on right now.
-In such market, hyperinflation would crash the whole market as drop in some sectors will margin called big hedge funds and soon, banks discovers that the whole system is tied together and will fall as one (as in 2008, it's particularly relevant today as nothing has been done to prevent the systemic risk of 2008 and we are 13 years later, how time flies!).
+It happens that all of those 3 signals are full-on right now.
+In such a market, hyperinflation would crash the whole market as a general price drop in some sectors could margin call big hedge funds and soon, banks discover that the whole system is tied together and will fall as one (as in 2008, it's particularly relevant today as nothing has been done to prevent the systemic risk of 2008 and we are 13 years later, how time flies!).

 > What signal?
 >